sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 * Should lack of attrs/ns/etc be empty or None?
 * Should removeAttribute___ unlink from ownerDoc/ownerEl?
 * removeNode vs. removeSelf vs. del
+* child counts in the face of non-normalized text nodes!

     # A Node is its own context manager, to ensure that an unlink() call occurs.
     # This is similar to how a file object works.